JarrettSpiker/530Project/README.md

 To use English:
   1. You need a directory full of txt files.
 The `books` directory in this repo should work
-  2. Run the `ProvessFiles.java` program.
+  2. Run the `ProcessFiles.java` program.
       - Point it at the directory containing the txt files.
       - You will need to provide an output directory as well.
 We can call this `outputDirA`
       - IF YOU WANT to restrict the characters used in "English", this is the file you need to change (just have it ignore ASCII values you dont care about)